 A few times each semester, in place of the forum at 1:00 p.m., music majors are eligible to be nominated by their instructors to perform one piece in a formal recital.
-Nominations for the Departmental Recitals must be submitted by the applied faculty member to Willie Santiago, using a Departmental Recital Nomination Form (see p.
-13).
+Departmental recitals will not be live.
+Students can fill out a form HERE and include approval from their applied lessons instructor.
+Participants will be given a time to rehearse and record their piece prior to the recital date.
+Vocalists can submit their performance ready videos with pre-recorded accompaniment made at home if they prefer not to work with a pianist on campus.
+Instrumentalists may receive permission to come to campus to record with their pianist.
+The departmental recital compilation will be presented during normal forum time.
 A pianist can be provided for one dress rehearsal and the performance for those who need one (see Collaborative Piano information in this Handbook).

-Honors Recital Selection process
+Honors Recital Selection Process